 Empower One’s vision is also to reach the unreached with God’s love, which makes for a perfect partnership with MAF.
 Mark Liprini, MAF SA pilot flew the team to the Rhino Refugee Camp.

 The principle of ‘women in a safe space’ is fundamental to the work of an organisation we support at the Rhino Refugee Camp in Uganda.
 Mark Liprini, MAF SA Pilot flew a team to see the good work.

 Scott and Susie had been waiting in Chad a long time.
 Over eleven years, in fact.
 Praying and waiting.
 Working and praying and waiting.
 Drilling wells, teaching hygiene, holding dental and medical clinics, sharing the Word…and waiting on God for that miracle when someone would choose to follow Jesus.

 Light and darkness are generally synonymous with good and evil.
 But in the Bikaru tribe of Papua New Guinea (PNG) it has an interesting twist.
 At night the people hang lights under their huts built on stilts, believing this will ward off evil spirits wanting to kill them.
 Some in the small tribe have become believers in Jesus and turned off their lights.
 Nights have become darker as light has entered the hearts of a terrified people.

 The July outreach to Dabia, Tanzania was particularly memorable for MAF pilot Jarkko Korhonen.
-While the medical team were doing their routine baby and prenatal clinic work, an Anglican pastor baptised six children.
+While the medical team were doing their routine baby and prenatal clinic work, an Anglican pastor perormed baptism for six children.